 It’s reported that two-thirds of potential new banks fail before getting to the submission stage, so recruiting the right leadership team at the outset has to be the number one priority.

 But here’s the thing…

 Bankers are people who assess risk, so how do you convince risk-averse bankers to join an unknown, unproven start-up?

 “It’s about working in close partnership to gain a deep understanding of the new business before approaching candidates,” says Chris Notley, Managing Director at Chamberlain.
 “If we fully understand the brief and believe in the proposition, that’ll come across clearly when attracting top talent.”

 Recruiting on a promise

-A pre-licenced bank recruitment strategy follows a very different path to the norm.
-You’re effectively working in a vacuum – there’s no team, there’s no culture, there’s no bank.
-As a recruiter, you’re mindful that if the business proposition doesn’t go to plan, candidates could be out of a job before they’ve really even started.
+A pre-licenced bank recruitment strategy follows a very different path from the norm.
+First, you’re effectively working in a vacuum – there’s no team, no culture, and no bank.
+Second, as a recruiter, you’re mindful that if the business proposition doesn’t go to plan, candidates could be out of a job before they’ve really even started.

 “It takes slightly longer to recruit for a pre-licenced bank,” continues Notley.
 “Experience is a given but we’re also testing the water for the right personalities to drive the new business forward.
 It’s quite a responsibility.”

 But putting your faith in the recruiter’s ability to seek out the perfect candidates will pay off – it just takes time.